fenago/intro-ruby/lab_guides/Lab_7.md

 =======

-In this chapter, we\'ve covered how to import and export raw CSV data in our application, how to extend the functionality of our applications by including external libraries with Ruby gems, and how to interact with the filesystem using Ruby.
+In this lab, we\'ve covered how to import and export raw CSV data in our application, how to extend the functionality of our applications by including external libraries with Ruby gems, and how to interact with the filesystem using Ruby.